QuarkNerd/blog/ceberhardt/_posts/2021-09-14-120-years-timezone.md

 ## 1918

-Shortly afterwards in 1918 we can see that much of America adopted daylight saving as a result of the aforementioned Standard Time Act.
+Shortly afterwards in 1918 we can see that much of America adopted daylight saving as a result of the [Standard Time Act](https://en.wikipedia.org/wiki/Standard_Time_Act).

 <img src="{{site.baseurl}}/ceberhardt/assets/timezone/1918.png"/>